 When the timing constraints are achieved, the Critical Path is the path with the minimal slack.
 This path is often not interesting, because the tools don't attempt to improve paths with a positive slack.
 So if the worst path has a positive slack, it can be a coincidence that this path turned out to be the worst one.

 The timing report usually contains a limited number of critical paths for each clock.
-The default of most FPGA tools is to display a few critical paths even if their slack is positive (i.e. when the timing requirements were met).
+The default of most FPGA tools is to display a few critical paths even if their slack is positive (i.e. when the timing constraints were achieved).
 This is the recommended setting.

 An example of a critical path